harrifeng/dot.emacs.d/README.md

+# Emacs configuration ReadMe #

-# emacs.d
++ emacs.d
 emacs.d is from old .emacs.d, keep this only have one branch, so that it can spread quickly

-# daily usage
++ daily usage
 Use following elisp to clean the screen in any repl buffer

     $ erase-buffer

-# sql-setting.el is need if you use sql very often, one example el file looks like following
++ sql-setting.el is need if you use sql very often, one example el file looks like following (provide 'sql-setting)
-    (provide 'sql-setting)

     (setq sql-connection-alist